microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 ### Running the test suite

-> Tests under `__tests__/html/` are served under http://localhost:5001/ (locally) and http://localhost:5081/ (from Docker).
+> Testing pages under `__tests__/html/` are served under http://localhost:5001/ (locally) and http://localhost:5081/ (from Docker).
 All Jest tests will run against Docker version of the testing page.

 There are 2 ways to run the test suite, either one-off or continuously:

 - For one-off testing, `node_modules/.bin/jest`
-- To run continuously, `npm test`
+- For continuous testing, `npm test`
    - To speed up continuous testing, you can install [watchman](https://facebook.github.io/watchman/)

 If your development box has less than 4 cores, you will need to reduce the number of simultaneous test agents:

-- One-off: run `node_modules/.bin/jest --maxWorkers 1`
+- For one-off testing: run `node_modules/.bin/jest --maxWorkers 1`
-- Continuous testing: run `npm test -- --maxWorkers 1`
+- For continuous testing: run `npm test -- --maxWorkers 1`

-Our CI pipeline run with 4 test agents simultaneously.
+Our CI pipeline run tests with 4 agents simultaneously.
 If new tests are added, please make sure they can be run simultaneously.

 ### Troubleshooting the test suite